Betwixt Code and Music

 Little Helper Apps

-This is also my number one app.
-Ha!
-If it is not open on my computer or I am on someone else’s machine, then I immediately notice.
+TextExpander is also my number one app.
+Yes, tied for first place.
+If iTextExpandert is not open on my computer or I am on someone else’s machine, then I immediately notice.
 TextExpander lets you store snippets of text that are triggered with a keyboard shortcut.
 I always use the semicolon to start my shortcuts because it is unlikely that I will be writing a semicolon at the beginning of the word in everyday use.
 If you have a piece of text that you always misspell (like your name is “Merlin” but you often accidentally type “Melrin”), then you can set it up to automatically correct this mistake for you.

 Update: this app is now called EncryptMe

 Look, you need to protect your computer when you are on an untrusted network.
 Sitting in Starbucks or McDonald’s on wifi is fine.
 BUT people who know how can definitely get at your device in these situations.
 I use Cloak to do just that.
 It will “cloak” your device from malicious parties trying to access your device.
 I won’t pretend to know the ins and outs of the tech it uses, but I know it reassigns your devices IP address (essentially its name on the global network).
 This app helps with security and privacy (though, if you are using Google and Facebook, then your privacy is already compromised 🤓).
 I use the smallest possible plan at $2.99/month for 5GB of data transfer.
 They have other plans that include unlimited data for individuals and teams.
 In light of the recent congressional actions that make it legal for your ISP (like Comcast, AT&T, Frontier, et al) to sell your browsing history in your OWN HOUSE…this is even more of a necessity than ever.

 Update: I switched to a nearlyl-identical app called Rectangle